 - is the platelet concentration adequate

-In some cases using a filtration system, such as the V-PETTM, is gentler on the platelets and will prevent the platelets from being opened or activated before they are injected into the injured area.
+In some cases, a filtration system, such as the V-PETTM, is gentler on the platelets and preventing the platelets from activation before injection into the injured area.

-Platelet Therapy can be used in different clinical conditions with different outcome goals, including
+Platelet Therapy can be useful for different clinical conditions with different outcome goals, including

 - functional recovery in musculoskeletal conditions

 So far, thousands of patients have benefited from Platelet therapy.
-The acceptance of platelet therapy into vet medicine has been determined by the safety profile, ease of use, and effectiveness.
+Platelet therapy acceptance into veterinary medicine stems from its:

 Platelet-Rich Plasma (PRP) Treatment for Cookie’s Bad Knee(s)